 Learning outcomes and career openings

-The Master of Arts in Management is designed to lead to a career as a manager or specialist in a company, non-profit organisation or administrative department.
+The master in management allows you to make a career as a manager in a company, a non-profit organisation or an administration.

-- Marketing manager in a consumer goods or industrial goods company;
+- Junior product manager in the marketing of consumer or industrial goods;

 - Controller in the private or public sector;

 90 ECTS credits, 3 semesters

 Master's degree programmes are built on the knowledge and abilities that were acquired when obtaining a bachelor's degree.